These Hands – An Inimitable World

 Reclaiming Gestures 2, T/abor, Vienna 2017

-text and artist talk Juliane Bischoff
+text and artist talk by Juliane Bischoff

 Lena Rosa Händle’s five light boxes are part of her series Reclaiming Gestures 2, where she negotiates depictions of the female body.
 The five photographs show the artist in different poses with props that cannot be clearly identified.
 The titles are Grosse Fotografen und Olympus (Great Photographers and Olympus), Verführerisch, unser neuer Bodenbelag…Das sinnliche Erlebnis auf Parkett (Seductive, our new flooring…the sensual experience on parquet), Filter Rillos (Filter Rillos), Macht Spass im Mund!
 (Fun in your mouth!), and Jungs kommt Grillen!
 (Boys come to grill!).
 The high-quality carbon prints in light boxes can be interpreted as advertisements.
 The composition and slogan-like titles draw on advertising images, although they contradict the usual advertising aesthetic.
 A break occurs between the written message and the image.
 The artist occupies the picture in a self-determined pose.
 Instead of advertised products, improvised seating made of metal frames and wooden palettes, a hasty drawing on paper, and the studio space become props in the picture. (…)